rookiepeng/zpeng-me/pages/publications.md

 </a>

-1. D. Tang, J. Wang, W. Hu, **Z. Peng**, Y.-C. Chiang, and C. Li, "<a href="https://ieeexplore.ieee.org/abstract/document/8605382" target="_blank">A DC-coupled high dynamic range biomedical radar sensor with fast-settling analog DC offset cancellation</a>," *IEEE Transactions on Instrumentation and Measurement*, in print, 2019.
+1. D. Tang, J. Wang, W. Hu, **Z. Peng**, Y.-C. Chiang, and C. Li, "<a href="https://ieeexplore.ieee.org/abstract/document/8605382" target="_blank">A DC-coupled high dynamic range biomedical radar sensor with fast-settling analog DC offset cancellation</a>," *IEEE Transactions on Instrumentation and Measurement*, vol. 68, no. 5, pp. 1441-1450, May 2019.

 1. **Z. Peng** and C. Li, "<a href="https://www.mdpi.com/1424-8220/19/5/1136" target="_blank">Portable microwave radar systems for short-range localization and life tracking: a review</a>," *Sensors*, vol. 19, no. 5, p.
 1136, Mar.
 2019.